madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 29th of February, 2019

+  - Le Roi et l'Oiseau (1980) directed by Paul Grimault.
+This is an animated movie that took more than 20 years to complete for various reasons.
+It is done in collaboration with the poet Jacques Prévert.
+More than a dozen times, the movie manages to invoke the sublime through its artwork.
+The interactions between its bizarre characters are captivating despite the simplicity of the plot.
+To me, it is one of the more tasteful surrealist works of cinema.

 ### 26th of February, 2019
   - It's another sunny day and that calls for another song from the past.
     California Dreamin' by The Mamas & The Papas.